 We conclude that anycast instability is not near the VPs, nor the anycast sites, but a factor of the path between them, depending on their relative locations.
 The good news of this conclusion is that it means clients that see problems with one anycast service can simply try a different one.
-That implies anycast instability is unlikely to be a problem for Root DNS service (with a dozen independently architected anycast services), and it may be a concern for CDNs that operate anycast services [6].
+That implies anycast instability is unlikely to be a problem for Root DNS service (with a dozen independently architected anycast services), and it may be a concern for CDNs that operate anycast services [8].

-E. Higher Precision Probing Shows More Frequent Flipping
+IV-E Higher Precision Probing Shows More Frequent Flipping

 The long-term RIPE Atlas datasets (examined in §IV-A) provide broad coverage for years, but each VP observes its catchment every 4 minutes, and we would like greater precision on flip frequency.
-We use this data to identify anycast unstable VP/service pairs, but these measurements are hugely undersampled-we expect some sites are flipping very packet, but 4 minute measurements of a VP flipping between two sites every packet will see a median flip time of 8 minutes.
+We use this data to identify anycast unstable VP/service pairs, but these measurements are hugely undersampled-we expect some sites are flipping every packet, but 4 minute measurements of a VP flipping between two sites every packet will see a median flip time of 8 minutes.
 Improving the precision of this estimation is important because TCP connections are active for short times, often few tens of seconds, so proof of 4 minute flipping does not demonstrate TCP problems.
 In this section we take additional, direct measurements from RIPE Atlas to evaluate if these pairs are actually flipping more frequently than standard RIPE Atlas measurements are able to observe.
+(We cannot run custom measurement code on the VPs because RIPE does not support that, we have no way of contacting VP owners, and we require data from the few, specific VPs that show frequent flipping.)